w3f-community/asylum-item-nft/pallets/asylum-core/INTERFACE.md

   ///
   /// Origin must be Signed.
   ///
+  /// - `type_name`: The interpretation type of interpretation to be created.
   /// - `interpretation_name`: The interpretation to be created.
   /// - `src`: The link to the media file stored somewhere (for example ipfs).
   /// - `metadata`: The link to the interpretation type description stored somewhere (for example ipfs).